ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 ![picture](IMAGE/Mission5_MAP.PNG)

-The OSPF shortest path from Plant Batuu to Jedha:
+The OSPF shortest path from Planet Batuu to Planet Jedha:
     * D C E F J I L Q T V JEDHA
     * 1 2 1 1 1 1 6 4 2 2  2 = 23 Total Hops

 ### Confirm your path does not include Planet N in its route.

-    * The OSPF does not include Planet N
+    * The OSPF Planet path does not include Planet N
-    * OSPF path: BATUU D C E F J I L Q T V JEDHA
+    * OSPF Planet path: BATUU D C E F J I L Q T V JEDHA

 ### Document this shortest path so it can be used by the Resistance to develop a static route to improve the traffic.